 If you have curly hair, chances are your hair tends to be dry, coarse and brittle.
 It also tends to frizz up, doesn't it?
-Julyene Derrick, About.com's Guide to Beauty, gives you tips on how to care for men's curly hair.
+Julyene Derrick, About.com's Beauty Expert, gives you tips on how to care for men's curly hair.

 Products Every Curly-Haired Guy Needs - Curly haired guys need a few products to keep frizz and dryness in check: